9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 lets us do is create a type with an identical runtime representation type to another type, but which is treated as a separate type at compile time.
-We can represent flags as `CInt` values, but at compile time they\'ll be tagged distinctly for the type checker.
+We can represent flags as `CInt` values, but at compile time they'll be tagged distinctly for the type checker.
 This makes it a type error to use invalid flag values (as we specify only those valid flags, and prevent access to the data constructor), or to pass flags to functions expecting integers.
 We get to use the Haskell type system to